dpella/masterthesisproposals/2022/data_representation.md

 Where the type `EnumVals` uses a type-level list to describe the possible values of type `Int` for the field `alergic`.

+While this example looks simple, there are two challenges aspects about this work.

+## Type-level decimal numbers

+While enumerating the possible value of booleans, and integers is somehow feasible, representing decimal numbers is challenging.